ItokawaK/MoNaS/README.md

 Root directories of those sofwares should be included in your $PATH, or you can directly specify them in the **scripts/bin_path.json** file.

+### Genome references
-MoNaS also requires a reference fasta sequence (ref.fa), and annotation files (ref.gff3, re.bed) for each mosquito species.
-Currently, reference of MoNaS includes three species of mosquitos, *Aedes aegypti*, *Aedes albopictus* and *Culex quinquefasciatus*.
+MoNaS requires a reference fasta sequence (ref.fa), and annotation files (ref.gff3, re.bed) for each mosquito species.
+Actually, accurate information for VGSC exons (in gff3 format) is the hurt of this pipeline.
+Currently, we have prepared reference files of three species of mosquitos, *Aedes aegypti*, *Aedes albopictus* and *Culex quinquefasciatus* which will be uploaded somewhere (please wait for a while).

 ### Usage